Accepting New Clients (updated Sep 1)

 Physical Boundaries

 Physical boundaries protect you from neglect, abuse, and poor health from ignoring needs such as rest, food, and drink in relationships.
-Consider need for personal space and touch when developing these boundaries with others.
+Consider the need for personal space, physical well-being, and touch when developing these boundaries with others.

 Examples